 In Alaska, your health care directive is called an advance health care directive.
 After you create your advance directive, you must sign your document and then either 1) have it signed by two adult witnesses or 2) notarized.
+If you grant your agent power to direct your burial or cremation, you must have your document notarized -- witnessing is not sufficient.

 If you choose to have the document witnessed, neither of your witnesses may be: